varImp: Variable importance.

 Details

-Variable importance in a model of class "glm" obtained with the glm function can be measured by the magnitude of the absolute z-value test statistic, which is provided with summary(model).
-The 'varImp' function outputs the absolute z value of each variable (or, if relative=TRUE, the relative z value after dividing by the sum of absolute z values), and in the plot (by default) it uses different colours for variables with positive and negative relationships with the response.
+In this function, variable importance in a model of class "glm" (obtained with the glm function) can be measured by the magnitude of the absolute z-value test statistic, which is provided with summary(model).
+The 'varImp' function outputs the absolute z value of each variable (or, if relative=TRUE - the default, the relative z value, obtained by dividing the absolute z value by the sum of z absolute values in the model).
+In the plot (by default), different colours are used for variables with positive and negative relationships with the response.

 If the input model is of class "bart" of the dbarts package, or of class "pbart" or "lbart" of the BART package, or a list produced by function "probit_flexBART" of the flexBART package, variable importance is obtained as the mean (if relative=TRUE, the default) or the total number (if relative=FALSE) of regression tree splits where each variable is used.
 If 'error.bars' is not NA, the error is also computed according to the specified metric ("sd" or standard deviation by default).